 Step 6.
 Prompt cooling of colostrum if it is to be stored.

 As with feeding, our time threshold is one-half hour.
 Our goal is to get the colostrum chilled to 60° (16°C) in the first 30 minutes after collection.
 Once the colostrum has chilled the time needed for the next doubling (generation time) has changed from 20 minutes at 95 degrees to 150 minutes at 60 degrees.
-For stored colostrum effective chilling is the key to a bacterial control procedure that works.
+For stored colostrum effective chilling is a cost effective key to a bacterial control procedure that works.

 Several chilling methods work equally well.
+Go to www.calffacts.com, scroll to "Colostrum: Chilling" for pictures on chilling methods.
 One procedure is to transfer colostrum into two-quart containers (nursing bottles, pitchers, jugs) and put them into an ice bath.
 As long as some ice is maintained in the cooling water this method will chill two-quart containers to 60 degrees in less than one-half hour.
-Then, these prechilled bottles can go into either a refrigerator or freezer.
+Then, these chilled bottles can go into either a refrigerator or freezer.

 Another approach is to freeze bottles of ice.
 Many farms use empty plastic bottles (from milk, soft drinks or water) filled about 3/4ths full of water.
 They must be clean on the outside.
-When frozen they are placed in a container of fresh colostrum at the rate of one-quart of ice to one gallon of liquid.
-When used at this rate the ice will chill any size container of colostrum to 60 degrees in less than one-half hour.
+When frozen they are placed in a container of freshly collected colostrum at the rate of one-quart of ice to four quarts of warm colostrum.
+When used at this 1:4 rate the ice will chill any size container of colostrum to 60 degrees in less than one-half hour.
 I have found that this works even in hot summer weather.